 With pasture, you can see that there is a summer productive phase where sugar content will be high and there is a winter dormant phase where the pasture stops growing.
 This is how it works.

 Remember hearing the expression, “The grass grew overnight?”
 That is because it does.
 All plants use sunlight to power their factory and gain their fuels from the soil and air.
 This is the process of photosynthesis.
 Carbon dioxide is exhaled by you and your horse and contains Carbon and Oxygen.
 Water has Hydrogen and Oxygen.
 There you go – C, H and O – the elements needed to make glucose and cellulose.
 What a cool system!
 And the exhaust of plants is….
-Oxygen used by every mitochondria on the planet to power all animals.
+Oxygen is used by every mitochondrion on the planet to power all animals.
 The circle of life.

 Why Feed Grain To Horses?

 Grain was introduced for several logistical reasons.
-Foremost is that grain is a more dense storage of starch.
+Foremost is that grain is more dense storage of starch.
 This made keeping energy easier for long voyages such as across the Atlantic Ocean.
 Less storage space was needed than with hay.
 Grain was safer because the chance of fire or dust production from molding hay was less.
 Today with the surplus of grains in the United States and the high cost of transporting bulk hay, it has become more economical to use grain rather than hay as the energy source for horses.
-This is even more evident in today’s world where horse owners no longer have pasture enough to sustain their horse or horses.
+This is even more evident in today’s world where horse owners no longer have pasture enough to sustain their horses.

-The economic pressures of owning horses is pushing horse owners into feeding more grain.
+The economic pressures of owning horses are pushing horse owners into feeding more grain.
 Lack of pasture, poor quality hay and the rising cost of hay make feeding more grain a logical solution.
-But the cost in their health is waking owners up to the fact that horses were never meant to eat carbohydrates every day of their lives, especially in a concentrated form.
+But the cost to their health is waking owners up to the fact that horses were never meant to eat carbohydrates every day of their lives, especially in a concentrated form.
 I call this carbohydrate dependency and it is stressing the mitochondria and the insulin systems.
 In addition, because all grains are soft seeds, they have in the outside skin proteins that are part of the plant’s defense system (lectins – in a later blog).
 The sole purpose of these proteins is to make the predator (the horse in this case) sick by disrupting the hormone and immune systems.
-This one – two punch is literally killing horses with disease, lameness and premature death.
-Yet with all the evidence before us, both the economic pressure and the effectiveness of potent and powerful marketing, grains as a primary feed for horses continues to be fed.
+This one-two punch is literally killing horses with disease, lameness and premature death.
+Yet with all the evidence before us, both the economic pressure and the effectiveness of potent and powerful marketing, grains as a primary feed for horses continue to be fed.

 Paying For Left Overs